TREASURIES-U.S. bond yields fall on election uncertainty, stimulus bets scaled back

-(Updates yields, adds analyst comments and Treasury announcement) By Karen Pierog CHICAGO, Nov 4 (Reuters) - Long-dated U.S. Treasury yields fell from five-month highs on Wednesday after an unexpectedly close U.S. election raised concerns over prolonged uncertainty and the fate of further stimulus measures to revive the pandemic-slammed economy.
-The race remained down to a handful of states, and both Republican President Donald Trump and Democratic rival Joe Biden had possible paths to reach the required 270 Electoral College votes to win the White House..
-Treasury yields, which had climbed to multi-month highs ahead of the election results, plummeted when chances for a Democratic sweep that had been priced into the market faded.
+(Recasts, updates yields, adds analyst comments) By Karen Pierog CHICAGO, Nov 4 (Reuters) - U.S. Treasury yields tumbled on Wednesday after incomplete election results pointed to a still-divided national government and the likelihood for a smaller stimulus plan to revive the pandemic-slammed economy.
+Both Republican President Donald Trump and Democratic rival Joe Biden had possible paths to reach the required 270 Electoral College votes to win the White House, while Congress was likely to remain split between the two parties..
+Treasury yields, which had climbed to multi-month highs ahead of the election results, plummeted when chances faded for a Democratic sweep, along with massive stimulus spending, that had been priced into the market.
 The benchmark 10-year yield, which hit a session low of 0.756%, was last at 0.7696%, well below a five-month high of 0.945% touched briefly overnight.
-The 30-year yield, which traded as high as 1.757%, was last at 1.5477%, up from a session low of 1.506%.
-A combination of a Biden presidency and Republican-controlled Senate "reduces the chances of fiscal stimulus in the short term and an infrastructure spending package in the intermediate term, both of which on the margin reduce growth, inflation, and Treasury supply expectations," said Guy LeBas, chief fixed income strategist at Janney Capital Management in Philadelphia.
-Meanwhile, the market mulled the possibility of a drawn-out court battle over vote counting.
+The 30-year yield, which traded as high as 1.757%, was last at 1.5484%, up from a session low of 1.506%.
+“Yesterday afternoon the market was probably pricing in about a 70%-75% chance of a (Democratic) sweep ... the back end of the curve was for sale and there was significant selling pressure," said Michael de Pass, global head of U.S. Treasury trading at Citadel Securities.
+"As Trump won Florida and you realized this was going to be a bit of a close race and not a landslide, the tone changed very, very quickly.”
+Even if Biden were to win, a Republican-controlled Senate would likely mean a less-generous aid package, easing the fear of massive new supply hitting the market.
+"We don't have the risk of inflation coming from trillions of dollars dumped into the economy.
+We don't have the risk of all that supply having to be funded on top of the supply we're still trying to fund from (the CARES Act)," said Tom Simons, a money market economist at Jefferies in New York.
+Republican U.S. Senate Majority Leader Mitch McConnell on Wednesday called on Congress to approve a new coronavirus aid bill by year end.
+The market also mulled the possibility of a drawn-out court battle with the Trump campaign seeking a recount in Wisconsin and suing to stop vote counts in Michigan and Pennsylvania.
 "In that environment, I think you see sort of a drift lower in rates and flatter in the curve," said Ben Jeffery, a strategist at BMO Capital Markets in New York.
-Meanwhile, the U.S. Treasury said on Wednesday it will sell $54 billion of three-year notes, $41 billion of 10-year notes and $27 billion of 30-year bonds next week.
-That followed Monday's announcement that it expects to borrow $617 billion in the fourth quarter, assuming enactment of an additional $1 trillion in spending.
-Republican U.S. Senate Majority Leader Mitch McConnell on Wednesday called on Congress to approve a new coronavirus aid bill by year end.
-A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes, was last at 62 basis points, falling from a session high of 77 basis points, the widest spread since mid-March.
-November 4 Wednesday 12:06AM New York / 1806 GMT Price Current Net Yield % Change (bps) Three-month bills 0.0975 0.0989 0.003 Six-month bills 0.105 0.1065 -0.006 Two-year note 99-246/256 0.1447 -0.023 Three-year note 99-218/256 0.1756 -0.034 Five-year note 99-162/256 0.3243 -0.067 Seven-year note 99-160/256 0.5548 -0.095 10-year note 98-164/256 0.7696 -0.111 20-year bond 96-172/256 1.3167 -0.113 30-year bond 95-228/256 1.5477 -0.106 DOLLAR SWAP SPREADS Last (bps) Net Change (bps) U.S. 2-year dollar swap 8.50 1.25 spread U.S. 3-year dollar swap 8.50 1.25 spread U.S. 5-year dollar swap 6.50 1.00 spread U.S. 10-year dollar swap 2.25 1.75 spread U.S. 30-year dollar swap -33.50 2.25 spread (Reporting by Karen Pierog in Chicago, additional reporting by Dhara Ranasinghe in London and Stanley White in TOKYO; Editing by Kirsten Donovan)
+Meanwhile, the U.S. Treasury said on Wednesday morning it will sell $54 billion of three-year notes, $41 billion of 10-year notes and $27 billion of 30-year bonds next week.
+John Bellows, portfolio manager at Western Asset Management, said a move down in long-term Treasury yields just after the refunding announcement was only part of a broader swing tied to politics during the day and that the agency’s plans were “kind of a wash” in terms of their overall impact.
+On Monday, the Treasury announced it expects to borrow $617 billion in the fourth quarter, assuming enactment of an additional $1 trillion in spending.
+A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes, was last at 62.30 basis points, falling from a session high of 77 basis points, the widest spread since mid-March.
+November 4 Wednesday 3:29PM New York / 2129 GMT Price Current Net Yield % Change (bps) Three-month bills 0.0925 0.0938 -0.002 Six-month bills 0.1 0.1014 -0.011 Two-year note 99-246/256 0.1447 -0.023 Three-year note 99-216/256 0.1782 -0.032 Five-year note 99-162/256 0.3243 -0.067 Seven-year note 99-164/256 0.5525 -0.097 10-year note 98-164/256 0.7696 -0.111 20-year bond 96-180/256 1.3148 -0.115 30-year bond 95-224/256 1.5484 -0.106 DOLLAR SWAP SPREADS Last (bps) Net Change (bps) U.S. 2-year dollar swap 8.50 1.25 spread U.S. 3-year dollar swap 8.00 0.75 spread U.S. 5-year dollar swap 6.50 1.00 spread U.S. 10-year dollar swap 2.25 1.75 spread U.S. 30-year dollar swap -33.00 2.75 spread (Reporting by Karen Pierog in Chicago, additional reporting by Karen Brettell in New York, Ross Kerber in Boston, Dhara Ranasinghe in London and Stanley White in TOKYO; Editing by Kirsten Donovan and Grant McCool)

 Our Standards: The Thomson Reuters Trust Principles.